sofa-framework/doc/10_Getting_Started/20_Build/30_Windows.md

     ```

 -   **Additional libraries**: libPNG, libJPEG, libTIFF, Glew, Zlib, TinyXML2
     It will be fetch automatically from https://github.com/sofa-framework/WinDepPack.git directly by SOFA CMake generation.
-For advanced dev, you can provide you own by modfying teh variables WINDEPPACK_GIT_REPOSITORY and WINDEPPACK_GIT_TAG.
+For advanced dev, you can provide you own by modfying the CMake variables WINDEPPACK_GIT_REPOSITORY and WINDEPPACK_GIT_TAG.

 -   **Eigen** (>= 3.2.10)
     Download and extract the [latest Eigen sources](https://gitlab.com/libeigen/eigen/-/releases).